Aggregate queries

 }

-In this example, the query counts the number of users who have an active status.
+In this example, the query counts the invoices a 'updated' status.

 }